BCDevOps/devops-platform-workshops/101-lab/content/03_deployment.md

   # Check environment variables configuration
   oc -n [-dev] get deployment/rocketchat-[username] -o json | jq '.spec.template.spec.containers[].env'
   ```
-  *bonus*: Try to leverage the Downward API and `envFrom` so that sensitive values such as the mongo db password are not exposed

 ## Create a Route for your Rocket.Chat App
 Your rocketchat application should already have a route created for it.
 If you were using `oc new-app` however, a route would not have been created by default.